TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 Solution obtained with central differences and $\Delta x = 0.1$ m.
 ```

-Unless $\kappa$ is considerably large, the above restriction can be a severe one.
+Unless $\kappa$ is considerably large, restriction {eq}`restpc` can be a severe one.
 A simple remedy would be to decrease the mesh size $\Delta x$ such that the considered restriction is fulfilled.

 Another remedy would be to apply an upwind scheme.
-In this way, sufficient amount of *numerical* diffusion is added so that wiggles are prevented.
+In this way, sufficient amount of **numerical diffusion** is added so that wiggles are prevented.
 However, precautions should be taken so that the numerical diffusion will not dominate the physical one.
 This way of applying an upwind scheme is a very common practice.

 To demonstrate this, we apply a first order upwind scheme.
 Let us assume $u>0$.
-Hence, we have the following discretized equation for internal points
+Hence, we have the following discretized equation for internal points $m = 1,\cdots,M-1$

 $$
   u\frac{c_m-c_{m-1}}{\Delta x} - \kappa \frac{c_{m+1}-2c_m+c_{m-1}}{\Delta x^2} = 0